 Every year, Earth Day highlights the importance of clean air, water, land, and preserving nature for the future.
 As for us, there is so much we can do to help the planet each day.
+From the Zero Waste Initiative to making sure our switches are off, there is so much that all of us can take part in.
 To practice Earth Day every day, here are 5 steps that you can take.

 Step 1: Understand what carbon footprint is.